Stephen-Seo/LD54_BoxSurvival/README.md

 don’t think I was serious enough when making this game, so I don’t think it should get a rating.
 In the future, I definitely will be using Godot though, and hopefully with a game with more content.

+EDIT: Just realized that ldjam.com allows you to opt out of ratings, so I'll do that.